altostra/altostra-template-scalable-webhook-nodejs/README.md

 ```

 ## Modifying the project
-To modify the project, you'll need to install the [Altostra Tools](https://marketplace.visualstudio.com/items?itemName=Altostra.altostra) extension for Visual Studio Code from the marketplace, or search for `Altostra Tools` in the VS Code extensions view.
+To modify the project, install the [Altostra Tools](https://marketplace.visualstudio.com/items?itemName=Altostra.altostra) extension for Visual Studio Code from the marketplace, or search for `Altostra Tools` in the VS Code extensions view.

+The extension adds a Altostra panel and visual additor that help you modify and
+design the project infrastructure.

 ## Template content

 ### Cloud resources
 * REST-API
-* Functions
+* Functions (NodeJS runtime)
 * Message Queue
 * Data Table